objectlab/ObjectlabPartyVisualization/bar/README.md

 [D3 selection.data](https://github.com/mbostock/d3/wiki/Selections#data)

-Assuming now that you are ow familiar with selecting extisting DOM elements and binding them to data, here is how a person-bubble is constructed.
+Assuming now that you are familiar with selecting extisting DOM elements and binding them to data, here is how a person-bubble is constructed.

 > Note that the following code does not only implement the creation of various DOM elements but also takes care of the animation that happens when a person is created on the screen.
 Initially the person bubble is larger and is displayed with a callout.
 After a little while the bubble animates to a smaller size and the callout blends out.